brainboxdotcc/DPP/docpages/advanced_reference/automating-with-jenkins.md

 Making sure you have your project files in the workspace directory (you can see this by pressing `Workspace` on the left, the files will automatically be pulled from GitHub if you're using the GitHub plugin), you should be able to hit `Build Now` and see a new build in the History appear.
 If everything went well, you should have a green tick!

-\note Building can take a whilst if you haven't setup your build directory before (doing `cmake ..`), especially on less-powerful machines, so don't be alarmed!
+\note Building can take a while if you haven't setup your build directory before (doing `cmake ..`), especially on less-powerful machines, so don't be alarmed!

 \image html buildhistoryjenkins.png